 An AIL Madrid teacher or representative always accompanies students on the social activities making sure everyone is involved and taking part.

-AIL Madrid does not charge for the guided activities, however, fees such as museum entrance tickets and transportation and food and beverage are not included.
+AIL Madrid does not charge intensive course students for the guided activities, however fees for museum entrance tickets, transportation, food and beverage are not included.

 The program includes over 60 activities which are rotated to avoid repetition and ensure variety.
 The activities are divided into 4 categories: